java-crypto/cross_platform_crypto/rsa_signature_string.md

 ## RSA string signature

-The standard signature algorithm is **RSA** using a **RSA** Private-/ Public key key pair.
+The standard signature algorithm is **RSA** using a (RSA) Private-/ Public key key pair.
 The <u>signature</u> is generated with the **Private key** of the signer.
 For the <u>verification</u> the **Public Key** of the signer is used - so in a typical environment the Public Key is provided to the recipient(s) of the signed data and the recipient is been able to check = verify the signature.

 To get this to work in cross platform systems there is one parameter that has to be equal - that is the hash algorithm that is used.
 My programs are using **SHA256** for this task.

 The second important data are the **keys** itself - it's easy not to recognize that "- Begin Private Key -" isn't the same as "- Begin RSA Private Key - ".
 Using the wrong keys will cause the the verification to fail.

+The third parameter is hidden in most implementations, it is the **padding**.
+The programs in this example use the **PKCS#1.5-padding** that is available platform wide but **not as secure as modern ones**.

+### Why is the PKCS#1.5 padding not so secure?

+An important parameter in cryptography is **randomness** - this prevents from easy textbook attacks.
+For a digital signature it means: the signature of the the same string and same (private) key results in the same value.
+Running my codes will always result in a (Base64 encoded) string beginning with "vCSB4744p30..", so an attacker may been able to "see" that a previous used signature is in use again.

+### What would be a (more) secure padding?

+A modern padding is the use of **PSS padding** (Probabilistic Signature Scheme) but this is not available "out of the box" and it will take some time to publish a solution here.

+### Key generation:

-**Key generation:** All examples use pre-generated keys that are described on the page [RSA sample keys](rsa_sample_keypair.md).
+All examples use pre-generated keys that are described on the page [RSA sample keys](rsa_sample_keypair.md).
 If you want to see how my keys got generated visit the page [RSA key generation](rsa_key_generation.md).

 When comparing the programs you will notice that the keys for C# looking like different as they are not in the "PEM"-format ("---Begin...") but in a XML-format.
 As it is a little bit tricky to convert the keys between XML- and PEM-format I setup an own page for this point: [rsa_key_conversion.md](rsa_key_conversion.md)